build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 }
 ```

 Now that we can access the environment accounts with these new providers, we need to also create IAM roles for the `main` and PR branches inside each account for our workflows to use, as well as a read-only one for all users.
+This will ensure that the `ReadOnly` role we use for PR branches in the `main` account can only assume the equivalent `ReadOnly` role in each of the environment accounts, the `AdministratorAccess` one the same in each one, and the a `ReadOnly` role for our team members in each of the environment accounts - they should not be changing anything by hand via the AWS Console, AWS CLI, or API calls.
 To add these roles in each account, run the following commands:

 ```bash
 wget https://raw.githubusercontent.com/build-on-aws/manage-multiple-environments-with-terraform/main/env_accounts_main_branch_iam_role.tf